brettnak/ksp-mod/README.md

 ## Installation

-Note: This will change after R0 to be
+Note: This will change after R0 to be more friendly.

   - Clone the repository
   - Install the bundle (`bundle`)